MATH-417 / 5 credits

 Recommended courses

-- Some knowledge of modular forms (such as MATH-511 "Modular forms and applications" ) will be usefull since at the end of the course to present modular forms from the adelic viewpoint.
+- Some knowledge of modular forms (such as MATH-511 "Modular forms and applications" ) may be useful.

 Learning Outcomes